skyvers/skyve-dev-guide/chapters/concepts.md

 ![](media/image15.png) which is available in the construction area.

-#### Flat style
+#### Flat style advanced search

-In flat style, any number of criteria can be applied to filter the list.
+In flat style search, any number of criteria can be applied to filter the list.

 In flat style the criteria are applied according to the method selected (either "Match All", "Match Any" or "Match None").